 What You Need to Know About Cancellation of Debt (COD) Income

-When you borrow money and agree to pay it back later, you have accrued a debt.
-If your debt is somehow forgiven or the amount you owe is reduced along the way, the forgiven amount may be considered "canceled."
+When you borrow money, to potentially consolidate other debts, and agree to pay it back later, you have now accrued a debt.
+If your debt is somehow forgiven or the amount you owe is reduced along the way, the forgiven amount may be considered “canceled.”

 While having debt “canceled” might sound like a dream come true, you shouldn’t celebrate yet.
 When a loan amount is forgiven, the IRS may see that forgiven amount as income to be taxed.
 There are exceptions, of course, and we’ll cover a few of those later.

 But first, let’s talk about the different forms of canceled debt you might encounter.
 While this list isn’t all-inclusive, here are some common types of canceled debt:

 - Debt canceled in a bankruptcy or foreclosure

 - Debt canceled during insolvency